Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 We can check this two ways:

-1. The file `flye.out` will be created in this location and will be updated by Flye as it continues the assembly.
-So we can look at the contents of this file to see how far the assembly has got.
+1. Flye generates a log file when running within the output folder it has generated.

 Using less we can navigate through this file.
 ~~~
-less flye.out
+less assembly/flye.log
 ~~~
 {: .bash}